hargoniX/fil-rb/doc/report.typ

 === Red Black Tree Invariant <rbinv>
 To reiterate, a red-black tree is a colored extension of a normal binary search tree with two extra invariants:

 1. `ChildInv`: Every red node has only black children, where all leaves are considered black.
 2. `HeightInv`: Every path from a given node to any of its leaves goes through the same number of black nodes.

-The combination of those two allow us to prove a logarithmic height upper bound which implies $O(log(n))$ performance characteristica for `insert`, `erase` and `contains`.
+The combination of both allow us to prove a logarithmic height upper bound which implies $O(log(n))$ performance characteristica for `insert`, `erase` and `contains`.
-Thus our job is to show that the empty red-black tree and any operation on a red-black tree uphold those invariants.
+Thus, our job is to show that the empty red-black tree and any operation on a red-black tree uphold those invariants.

 We follow the approach laid out by @nipkowFDSA where he introduces two tricks to prove these invariants.
-First, he describes a weaker child invariant for red-black trees, where only the children of a node have to preserve the invariant.
+Firstly, he describes a weaker child invariant for red-black trees, where only the children of a node have to preserve the invariant.
 ```lean
 def ChildInv2 (t : Raw α) : Prop :=